Flooring Adhesives: Construction Reference for Bonding Systems

 Permitting for flooring installations rarely triggers adhesive-specific review, but LEED-certified projects require documentation of VOC compliance under LEED v4 Environmental Quality Credit EQ2, which references SCAQMD Rule 1168 and Green Seal Standard GS-36 as compliance pathways.

-The flooring-directory-purpose-and-scope page outlines the full range of installation categories and professional classifications covered within this reference network.
+The flooring-provider network-purpose-and-scope page outlines the full range of installation categories and professional classifications covered within this reference network.

 References